 (A) the owners of those firms (including banks) that own and control the largest companies — that is, large individual shareholders, people of flesh and blood, who own the firms that own and control the institutions where the social means of production or exchange are combined in an organised manner with the human workforce necessary to produce and to make them function properly;

-(B) managers (CEO, chairpersons, consultants, auditors) to whom the owners of firms often delegate the task of day-to-day management and making them grow;
+(B) top-level managers (CEO, chairpersons, consultants, auditors) to whom the owners of firms often delegate the task of day-to-day management and making them grow;

 (C) facilitators who plan, formulate, approve, or enforce the laws and public policies necessary to promote the interests of the two previous layers;